Science in the Yukon

 are limited, there are a few.
 These include:

-: The NRI administers a fellowship program for Yukon research.
+: The Yukon Research Centre administers a fellowship program for Yukon research.
 Fellowships are awarded once a year.
-Deadline for applications is generally in February, and the awards are announced in April.
+Deadline for applications is generally mid March, and the awards are announced in April or May.
 Information and application forms are online.

 - Mining and Petroleum Environmental